hughfitzgerald/vpx-glf-docs/docs/devices/segment-display.md

 Now `"all"` is a 32-character display across all four player windows — the standard way to show mode text on an EM-style backglass. `SegmentSize` must equal the total across the groups.

+With `LightGroups`, numbering resets to 1 at the start of each prefix (`p1_seg1`… then `p2_seg1`…), and GLF moves to the next prefix the moment a name in the current sequence fails to resolve to a light.
+That means each group's own numbering must be perfectly contiguous — a missing or misnamed light partway through `p1_seg` doesn't error there, it silently rolls the rest of that group's segments into `p2_seg`'s numbering, scrambling both displays without any error to point at the cause.

 Displays can overlap: the same lights can belong to `player1` and to `all`.
 The [display stack](../players/segment-display-player.md#the-display-stack) resolves which text wins by